Accredited member of the British Association for Counselling

-- You might want to come to terms with past events or trauma
+You may want to talk through or to come to terms with past events, trauma or abuse.
+I have worked extensively with sexual trauma and abuse.

-- Maybe you're feeling lost and don't know what direction to take in life or like you don't know who you are anymore
+You may be feeling lost, don't know what direction to take in life or who you are anymore.

 Training, qualifications & experience